alexksikes/elasticsearch-vectorize/TUTORIAL.md

 ## Training the Model

 At this point, we now have the dataset in memory.
-We could perform some analytics on this dataset, but we will keep focused to using scikit-learn to train the model.
-First, we need to slice the matrix column wise to obtain the examples data and the target labels.
+We could perform some analytics on this dataset, but let's keep it focused to using scikit-learn to train the model.
+First, we need to slice the matrix column wise to obtain the examples data on one side and the target labels on the other side.
 Second, we make use of scikit-learn's utility function to split the dataset into a training set and a test set.
 The training set uses 77% of the example data, while the test uses the rest.

 ```python
 # 4.a) split as training and a test set